A snapshot: schools in Abu Dhabi considered (but not necessarily chosen) by English-speaking expats.

 American curriculum/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 1,200 students

 Plans to build a new Saadiyat Island campus to celebrate the fiftieth anniversary of the school's foundation in 1972.
 Instruction is in English with Arabic, French and Spanish taught as foreign languages.
-Accredited by the Middle States Association of Colleges and Schools (MSA), with around 60 per cent of students holding US passports.
+Around 60 per cent of students hold US passports.

 Amity International School